bakerb845/xcloc/Home.md

 ## Prerequisites

+To build it is required that one have

 - [CMake](https://cmake.org/) version at least 2.6
 - Message Passing Interface version at least 3.
 Recommended free versions are [MPICH](https://www.mpich.org/) and [OpenMPI](https://www.open-mpi.org/).
 - [Intel MKL](https://software.intel.com/en-us/mkl)